-Occasional: The Canadian Labour Market at a Glance (Catalogue no. 71-222-XWE or -XIE)
+Occasional: The Canadian Labour Market at a Glance (catalogue no. 71-222-X)

-This new online publication provides an overview of a host of labour market topics, illustrated by charts.
+This online publication provides an overview of a host of labour market topics, illustrated by charts.
 Among these topics: labour market trends; employment by industry; trends in workplace training; reasons workers select part-time jobs; absenteeism rates; wages and income; international comparisons; labour markets in provinces and census metropolitan areas; and the labour market for immigrants and Aboriginal people.